jakedowns/ghost-inspector-helpers/readmes/javascript_eventually_returns_true.md

-# javascript_eventually_returns_true
+# wait_js_true

 Ghost Inspector Helper that continually executes a bit of javascript until it returns true (Asyncronous Javascript Promise Resolves `true`) or time runs out.
 Default Checker Interval / Frequency is 100ms, but you can customize it.
-Just define a variable named `javascript_eventually_returns_true` to a bit of Javascript (that MUST end with a `return` statement) then Import this helper to proceed once it passes as true
+Just define a variable named `wait_js_true` to a bit of Javascript (that MUST end with a `return` statement) then Import this helper to proceed once it passes as true

+After the importer runs and passes, you can access the "truthy" (non-undefined, non-null, non-empty-string, non-"false", non-"0") result of the operation via the `{{wait_js_true_done}}` variable

 ## Usage:

 ### Step 1:
-- `SetVariable` `javascript_eventually_returns_true` =
+- `SetVariable` `wait_js_true` =
 > Note this can be whatever as long as it's valid Javascript (ES6 allowed) and ends with a valid `return` statement.

 Here's an example taken from [readmes/wait_for_element_selector.md](https://github.com/jakedowns/ghost-inspector-helpers/blob/master/readmes/wait_for_element_selector.md) which returns True once the element(s) are in the DOM: